mdjamilaj/server-deploy/README.md

+#### Some of our important need code

-# re-build and restart adonisjs server
+-  re-build and restart adonisjs server:
 ```
   node ace build --production
   cd build